golang/go/doc/godebug.md

 see the [runtime documentation](/pkg/runtime#hdr-Environment_Variables) and the [go command documentation](/cmd/go#hdr-Build_and_test_caching).

+### Go 1.23

+Go 1.23 introduces the use of caching by http.Dir when the file modification time has not changed.
+Setting `httpdircache` to 0 restores the old behavior.

 ### Go 1.22

 Go 1.22 adds a configurable limit to control the maximum acceptable RSA key size